Japan's Exceptional Service! Most Used Taxi App GO

 Kusatsu-juku Kaido Koryukan (Kusatsu HIstory Museum)

 Kusatsu is a post town where culture and information were exchanged.
-The Kusatsu-Shuku Kaido Exchange Center is a historical museum of the road and post station that has revived its bustle.
-Models of the town are on display.
+The Kusatsu-shuku Kaido Communication Center is a history museum of the road and post town that brings back the bustle of that time.
+Models of the townscape are on display.

 directions_walk